purplacid/F25-NuclearICTeam7/README.md

 - **Live vehicle state monitoring** during transport
 - **Communication technology** for emergency response

 Your Task is to develop a solution to one or more of these subproblems that withstands CNL's expectations and standards.
 You may also find a **unique way to combine solutions** across multiple areas.
 Remember: **time is of the essence!** Top scientists at CNL will be arriving in **two days** to assess your results.

+Please remember to work pragmatically and safely, for general guidelines please look [here.] (https://www.youtube.com/watch?v=DTEPPzmhYks)

 ---